YunoHost/package_check/README.md

 (At the time this README is written, fingerprint is d9ae6e76c374e3c58c3c20a881cffe7435809adb3b222ec393805f5bd01bb522 )

-Then you can :
+Then you can install package check :

 ```
 git clone https://github.com/YunoHost/package_check
 cd package_check

-# Build the base image with pre-installed yunohost (this will take some time!)
-./build_base_lxc.sh
 ```

 Then test your packages :